Infrared problem in perturbative quantum field theory: Introduction

-where $h_{a}(x) = h(x-a)$ and $U_\rmod(a)$, $a\in\R^4$, is a strongly continuous unitary representation of the group of spacetime translations defined in the Fock space.
-In the case of QED the representation $U_\rmod(a)$ acts in the physical Hilbert space which does not contain the unphysical polarizations of photons.
-The representation $U_\rmod(a)$ is not unitarily equivalent to the standard Fock representation.
-The joint spectrum of the energy-momentum operators, which are identified with the generators of $U_\rmod(a)$, contains a unique vacuum state, one-particle massless states but no one-particle massive states.
-The lack of the mass hyperboloid in the spectrum reflects the fact that the electrons and positrons are infraparticles and are always surrounded by clouds of photons.
-It is likely that the modified scattering matrix and the modified interacting fields in the scalar model are also covariant with respect to Lorentz transformations.
-However, in the case of QED Lorentz covariance is expected only in sectors with zero total electric charge~\cite{frohlich1979infrared,frohlich1979charged}.

 The plan of the paper is as follows.
-In Section~\ref{sec:infrared} we discuss the IR problem in the perturbative construction of the scattering matrix in QED.
-In Section~\ref{sec:dollard} we outline the modified scattering theory.
-In Section~\ref{sec:perturbation} we give a brief introduction to the Epstein and Glaser approach to perturbative QFT.
-In Section~\ref{sec:models} we present the definitions of the models which are investigated in the paper.
-Sections~\ref{sec:modified} and~\ref{sec:energy_momentum} contain the main results of this paper.
-In Section~\ref{sec:modified} we present the construction of the modified scattering matrix and the modified interacting fields in the scalar model and QED.
-In Section~\ref{sec:energy_momentum} we investigate the translational covariance of our construction and give explicit expressions for the energy-momentum operators.
+In Sec.~\ref{sec:perturbation} we outline to the Epstein and Glaser approach to perturbative QFT.
+In Sec.~\ref{sec:models} we introduce the models which are investigated in the paper.
+In Sec.~\ref{sec:infrared} we discuss the IR problem in the perturbative construction of the scattering matrix in QED and the scalar model.
+In Sec.~\ref{sec:modified} we define the modified scattering matrix and the modified interacting fields in the scalar model and QED.
+Sec.~\ref{sec:low_orders} contains a construction of the first and second order corrections to the modified scattering matrix.
+The first order corrections to the modified interacting fields are presented in Sec.~\ref{sec:fields}.
+In Sec.~\ref{sec:energy_momentum} we investigate the translational covariance of our construction.
+In Sec.~\ref{sec:physical_interpretation} we define the spaces of asymptotic states, give their physical interpretation and present a method of constructing the inclusive cross section using our scattering matrix.
 The paper closes with a summary.
 Appendix~\ref{sec:value_dist} contains a useful theorem about the value of a distribution at a point defined with the use of the adiabatic limit.
 In Appendix~\ref{sec:BCH_Magnus} we recall the BCH formula and the Magnus expansion.
 In Appendix~\ref{sec:long_rang_tail} we define the long-range tail of a field.
-In Appendix~\ref{sec:LSZ} we discuss the LSZ limit.
+In Appendix~\ref{sec:LSZ} we discuss the LSZ limit of fields.
 In Appendix~\ref{sec:propagators} we give explicit expressions for various propagators used in the paper.
-In Appendix~\ref{sec:app_low_orders} we prove the existence of the adiabatic limit of our modified scattering matrix in the first and the second order of the perturbation theory.